AneeshNi47/simple_to_do/README.md

-# Application Name
+# Simple To Do App

-This is a web application built with Django Rest Framework for the backend and ReactJS for the frontend.
+This is a Simple To-do web application built with Django Rest Framework for the backend and ReactJS for the frontend.

 ## Getting Started